Legal Information

 Complaints Procedure

-1. In the first instance, please contact our staff directly to see if we can resolve any concerns you may have – phone 1800 89 1890 from ROI or 0845 850 0845 from the UK.
+1. In the first instance, please contact a member of our team directly to see if we can resolve any concerns you may have – phone 1800 89 1890 or 01 5534040 from ROI or 0845 850 0845 from the UK.

-4. If your complaint is not resolved to your satisfaction or if we haven't provided you with a decision after eight weeks, you have the right to refer your complaint to the Financial Services and Pensions Ombudsman at:
+5. If you are not satisfied with our decision or if we haven’t given you a decision after 40 business days, you have the right to refer your complaint to the Insurance Ombudsman at:

-Financial Services and Pensions Ombudsman,
+The Financial Services and Pensions Ombudsman

-Lincoln House,
+Lincoln House

-Lincoln Place,
+Lincoln Place

-Dublin 2,
+Dublin 2

-D02 VH29.
+D02 VH29

 Tel: (01) 567 7000